junfanz1/junfanz1.github.io/_posts/2019-9-2-Quant-Essentials-Takeaways.md

 We only need to keep track of underlying Markov process, meaning they can be priced using a lattice.
 They also allow for easy calibration to market prices as there is freedom to choose functional form of the model.

-Similarly for short rate models, the assumption that space of yield curve attainable at a time is expressed by 1 or 2 random factors can be too simplistic to givr good prices for exotic instruments.
+Similarly for short rate models, the assumption that space of yield curve attainable at a time is expressed by 1 or 2 random factors can be too simplistic to give good prices for exotic instruments.

 ## Under what condition is LIBOR market model Markovian?